-- The Allocate 50/50 option splits the child support add-ons between the parents evenly.
-This option is selected by default. - The Allocate Family Code 4061(b) option first adjusts the parents' gross income by the spousal support amount to compute an adjusted net disposable income for each parent.
+- The 50/50 option splits the child support add-ons between the parents evenly.
+This will be the default option for calculations run using the old child support guidelines. - The Prorate per Family Code 4061(b) option first adjusts the parents' gross income by the spousal support amount to compute an adjusted net disposable income for each parent.
 Specifically, the Calculator subtracts the amount of spousal support that the paying parent pays from that parent's gross income and adds that amount to the gross income of the parent receiving spousal support.

-The Calculator uses these adjusted net disposable incomes to split the child support addons between the parents proportionately.

-• The Allocate After Support option divides the child support add-ons between the parents in proportion to the parents' net disposable incomes.
+The Calculator uses these adjusted net disposable incomes to split the child support add-ons between the parents proportionately.
+This will be the default option for calculations run using the new (SB 343) child support guidelines. - The After Support option divides the child support add-ons between the parents in proportion to the parents' net disposable incomes.